-Dickinson's hotel availibility has increased, making it easier for visitors to find lodging for leisure, sports or business travel.
+Dickinson's hotel availability has increased, making it easier for visitors to find lodging for leisure, sports or business travel.
 More rooms, more availability, and more hospitality in Dickinson.
-The winter months are a great time to visit the Theodore Roosevelt National Park and explore the new development out west.

-In Dickinson, you will find over 1,500 lodging rooms that offer everything you need to make your overnight stay comfortable.
-Dickinson offers adventure for everyone, including golfing, festivals, unique shopping, museums, recreational facilities, dining to suit all tastes, and friendly service throughout our community.
+In Dickinson, you will find over 1,770 lodging rooms that offer everything you need to make your overnight stay comfortable.
+Dickinson offers golfing, festivals, unique shopping, museums, recreational facilities, dining.

-This end of North Dakota, the Western Edge, is not only rolling plains and prairie buttes; it’s an area that is diverse in outdoor experiences and family entertainment.
+The Western Edge, is not only rolling plains and prairie buttes; it’s an area that has great outdoor experiences and family entertainment.
 Dickinson is located in southwest North Dakota, a short drive away from the Theodore Roosevelt National Park, the Little Missouri State Park, and over a million acres of US Forest Grasslands that are home to the badlands, a rugged landscape of twisted hills, juniper trees and a variety of large and small wildlife.

 Downtown Dickinson has the unique stores that make shopping experiences fun while in town.
-Stix n’ Twigs organic restaurant, along with the fine dining of The BrickHouse Grille, gives the upscale experience for residents and visitors.
+Stix n’ Twigs organic restaurant, along with fine dining at the BrickHouse Grille gives the upscale experience for residents and visitors.
 Enjoy history and a great cup of locally roasted coffee at The Brew Coffee House, located near the city center.
-Unique shopping that includes the arts, home décor and one-of-kind clothing are all located within walking distance of the restaurant areas.
-Just across town Serendipity Coffee House and JD’s BBQ offer more specialty dining, great atmosphere and lip-smacking ribs.